temporaer/wurzel/README.markdown

         it is true if the upstream/downstream ratio is above `min-flow-thresh`.
       - `subtree_weight`: In the subtree defined by the current node, the sum of the weights above threshold must be larger than `min-flow-thresh`.
-      - `median_raw` In a limited depth breadth first search towards the root, the median of the visited values must at least be `min-flow-thresh`.
+      - `median_raw` In a breadth first search towards the root, and away from it (with same number of steps, respectively) the median of the visited raw-values must at least be `min-flow-thresh`.

 # Notes